Planning Controls (LEP, DCP and SWPGA)

 A Local Environmental Plan (LEP) is the principal legal document for controlling development in a Local Government Area (LGA).
 Councils prepare LEPs to establish different zones that allow certain types of uses and standards that regulate what kind of development can happen.

 Development in the Camden Local Government Area (LGA) is controlled by Camden Local Environmental Plan 2010 (Camden LEP 2010)or the State Environmental Planning Policy (Sydney Region Growth Centres) 2006 (SEPP) if the land is located within the South West Priority Growth Area (SWPGA).

 DCP- Development Control Plan

 A Development Control Plan (DCP) is a detailed guideline that shows what controls apply to a particular type of development or in a particular area.

 Land in Camden is subject to the Camden Development Control Plan 2011 (Camden DCP).
 Land within the South West Growth Priority Growth Area is also subject to Growth Centre-specific DCPs that contain additional provisions.

 Development under the LEP is also governed by the Development Control Plan.

 SWGA - South West Growth Area

 The SWPGA was established by the State Environmental Planning Policy (Sydney Region Growth Centres) 2006 (SEPP).

 Land within the SWGA will be released by the State Government to provide land for housing and to create new communities with access to jobs, parks, schools and services.

-Land at Oran Park, Turner Road (Gledswood Hills and Gregory Hills), parts of Catherine Fields and Leppington has already been released by the State Government and are zoned under the SEPP
+Land at Oran Park, Turner Road (Gledswood Hills and Gregory Hills), parts of Catherine Fields and Leppington have already been released by the State Government and are zoned under the SEPP.

 The Camden Growth Areas Development Control Plan applies to all of the rezoned land in the SWPGA (except Oran Park and Turner Road) and includes site-specific appendices which apply to the Leppington, Leppington North, East Leppington and Catherine Fields (Part 1) precincts.

 Further information is available via the Department of Planning and Environment's website South West Growth Area .